chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 Copy this code to your `index.html` file, save, and close it.

-Next, create a CSS file named `stylesheet.css` using the text editor of your choice, for instance `nano`.
+Next, create a CSS file named `stylesheet.css` using the text editor of your choice.
+We'll use `nano` to demonstrate.

 ```shell
 nano stylesheet.css